 This place was in Downtown Dallas.
 We parked behind the pizza place next to T.G.I.F.
 We paid for about 4 hours total and that was enough time to see a few different things.
 The pizza was really good and the service was really good as well.
 The price was pretty hefty but they have the daily special of $10 to get a personal pizza and a drink.
 That would definitely be filling.

 That awning is actually the T.G.I.F.
 We got ice cream at this little candy place inside the building a few doors down from T.G.I.F.

 Sixth Floor Museum

 We headed to the Sixth Floor Museum.
 We walked here from our parking.
 There are convenient maps all around showing where the landmarks are.

 There were no photos on the 6th floor.
 This is the view from the 7th.
 The museum was really informative but it barely touched on the conspiracy front.

 This is the famous grassy knoll.
 There were a couple of signs with information but that is it.
 A man was actually sitting with videos and photos trying to give more information on the shooting and possible conclusive evidence.
 He said the museum was not willing to show the tapes, even for free.
 He finds that suspicious.
 Just a little extra information.
 Poor guy was sitting in the humidity all day!

-Next we moved to try to get to the Reunion Tower.
+Next, we moved to try to get to the Reunion Tower.
 The parking in the reunion tower lot seemed expensive.
 It was that or valet or walking a bit farther.
 We found meter parking across from this fountain (considerably cheaper).
 The walk to the tower was about 5 minutes.
 It cost $17 to go to the top.
-I would say it was worth it but I don’t think it is a must have.
+I would say it was worth it but I don’t think it is a must-have.
 It was pretty expensive for the experience.
-They did have nice games and interactive things at the top floor.
+They did have nice games and interactive things on the top floor.
 Later in the night we actually got to see the tower light up so that was cool.